 Philippine police make more child cybersex arrests, rescues

-Liborio Carabbacan of the National Police Women and Children Protection Center gestures during an interview in metropolitan Manila, Philippines.
-Authorities in the Philippines have arrested 3 ... .
+In this April 21, 2017 photo, Gen. Liborio Carabbacan of the National Police Women and Children Protection Center gestures during an interview in metropolitan Manila, Philippines.

 Comments